-Every gourmet knows Japanese wagyu, the famous beef that fetches prices three times higher than the European meat commonly available in Japan*.
+Every gourmet knows Japanese wagyu beef, the famous cut that fetches prices three times higher than the European meat commonly available in Japan*.

 Wagyu is often called “the most expensive beef in the world,” with brands such as Kobe beef and Matsusaka beef being praised as cultivating the “art of meat,” raising every animal carefully and under rigorous management, so enjoying the beef delicacy is on the must-do list of many a visitor to Japan.

 But what is delicious Japanese beef and which things should you keep in mind when picking a restaurant and ordering?
-And is wagyu just another name for Kobe beef?
+And is Japanese wagyu beef just another name for Kobe beef?

 We have compiled a guide to answer your questions and help you navigate the vast world of wagyu!